 - It is getting too much direct sunlight

 If your tank or Aquarium is kept inside with artificial lighting conditions, your water has a high chlorine level.
-Although it is unlikely to happen, your fish may also suffering from chlorine.
+Although it is unlikely to happen, your fish may also suffer from chlorine.
 Dechlorinating your tank can fix this problem.

 If your Aquarium is kept outside, you will have to provide some shade to your Aquarium.